GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 - **Port**: `5101`
 - **streamId**: `camera1`

 Now add 4 Preview components and connect it to the Ingest components so you can actually see what is coming in.
+Make sure you don't touch the **Preview Mode** field.
+It should be: **JPEG Only**.

 Finally, add 4 **SRT Listener (Egest)** components and connect them to the sources.
 Use ports 5111 to 5114.